Sling TV rolls out a better DVR with an option to protect recordings, record from Fox

 For example, Sony’s PlayStation Vue service only saves shows for up to 28 days after they air, so there’s no way to permanently keep a favorite movie or show around.

 YouTube TV offers unlimited DVR storage, and saves shows for a healthy 9 months, but you may end up watching commercials for shows you DVR’d.
 (Once a DVR’d show becomes available on-demand, YouTube TV plays that copy instead – meaning you have to watch the ads.)
-DirecTV Now is still without a DVR option, and while Hulu’s DVR will save recordings indefinitely, it will overwrite them if you need more space for new recordings.
+DirecTV Now is still without a DVR option.
+Meanwhile, Hulu’s DVR will save recordings indefinitely, but it will overwrite them if you need more space for new recordings.

-Sling TV’s $5-per-month 50 GB DVR doesn’t have the same available storage space of others.
+Sling TV’s $5-per-month 50 GB DVR doesn’t have the same available storage space of others, we should note.
 By comparison, Hulu offers a 200 GB enhanced option (50 GB comes with the base package), while YouTube TV and Vue offer unlimited DVR storage.
 However, the ability to protect recordings from deletion give users more control over how their Sling DVR storage is to be used, and Sling’s recordings never expire.

 In addition, Sling is making it easier to record and find your DVR’d shows, it says.
 It will now let you record a show or series from its franchise screen, and it will group episodes from one series into a folder for better binge sessions.
 (This latter option is only on Roku at launch, but is rolling out to other platforms.)